-major third-party payors of hospital services and hospital outpatient services, including Medicare, Medicaid and private health care insurers, have substantially revised their payment methodologies, which has resulted in stricter standards for reimbursement of hospital -charges for certain medical procedures; Medicare, Medicaid and private health care insurer cutbacks could create downward price pressure on our products; numerous legislative proposals have been considered that would result in major reforms in the U.S. health care system that could have an adverse effect on our business; there has been a consolidation among health care facilities and urchasers of medical devices in the United States who prefer to limit the number of suppliers from whom they purchase medical products, and these entities may decide to stop purchasing our products or demand discounts on our prices; we are party to contracts with group purchasing organizations that require us to discount our prices for certain of our products and limit our ability to raise prices for certain of our products, particularly surgical instruments; there is economic pressure to contain health care costs in international markets; there are proposed and existing laws, regulations and industry policies in domestic and international markets regulating the sales and marketing practices and the pricing and profitability of companies in the health care industry; and there have been initiatives by third-party payors to challenge the prices charged for medical products that could affect our ability to sell products on a competitive basis.
+major third party payors of baspital convices and baspital sutpatient major third party payors of hospital services and hospital outpatient - services, including Medicare, Medicaid and private health care insurers, have , , , , , , , , , , , , , , , , , , , - substantially revised their payment methodologies, which has resulted in stricter standards for reimbursement of hospital charges for certain medical - procedures;

+- Medicare, Medicaid and private health care insurer cutbacks could create - downward price pressure on our products; --- numerous legislative proposals have been considered that would result in --- major reforms in the U.S. health care system that could have an adverse --- effect on our business;

+- there has been a consolidation among health care facilities and purchasers of medical devices in the United States who prefer to limit the number of suppliers from whom they purchase medical products, and these entities may decide to stop purchasing our products or demand discounts on our prices; we are party to contracts with group purchasing organizations, which negotiate pricing for many member hospitals, that require us to discount our prices for certain of our products and limit our ability to raise prices for certain of our products, particularly surgical instruments;

+-- there is economic pressure to contain health care costs in international -- markets;

+there are proposed and existing laws, regulations and industry policies in domestic and international markets regulating the sales and marketing practices and the pricing and profitability of companies in the health care industry; and proposed laws or regulations that will permit hospitals to provide financial incentives to doctors for reducing hospital costs (know as gainsharing) and to award physician efficiency (known as physician profiling) could reduce prices; and there have been initiatives by third party payors to challenge the prices charged for medical products that could affect our ability to sell products on a competitive basis.